Koverse/documentation/docs/source/intro.rst

 -------------------------

 Koverse automatically indexes all data.
-The Apache Lucene library used for text tokenization.
+The Apache Lucene library is used for text tokenization.
 Indexes are stored in Apache Accumulo, a scalable NoSQL database that provides the same security controls over indexes as original records.

 Enable data science through bulk analysis with latest tools
 -----------------------------------------------------------

 Data scientists can develop analytics that run on data in-situ, that can be reused because analytic configuration can be matched to the schema information Koverse maintains.
-Developers can use spark, spark SQL, hadoop map reduce, python, apache pig, R, iPython notebook, Tableau, Excel.
+Developers can use tools such as Spark, Spark SQL, Hadoop MapReduce, Python, Apache Pig, Jupyter Notebook, Tableau, and Excel.

 Schema-free ingest
 ------------------